Alcatel scales back French job cuts

 As recently as last week, Industry Minister Arnaud Montebourg pressed Alcatel to make a bigger effort to preserve jobs and facilities in France.
 Combes has said the restructuring plan is its last chance to turn the company around.

-The CEO said 170 out of the 250 research and development staff at its Orvault site in northwestern France, which it is closing, would switch to a specialist telecoms business set up by engineering consultancy Altran.
+The CEO said 170 out of the 250 research and development staff at its Orvault site in northwestern France, which it is closing, would switch to a specialist telecoms business set up by engineering consultancy Altran (ALTT.PA).

 Alcatel was also holding talks with other companies in the region, he told Le Monde.